Press Release

 Three-quarters of Trump voters (76%) and Republicans (76%) agree that “this kind of strategic investment in American leadership is consistent with President Trump’s America First vision.”

 Voters support moving international assistance oversight to the State Dept following the dismantling of USAID by a 47%-40% margin.
-But only 27% of voters supported such large cuts to international assistance in the first place.

 When asked, “What percent of the federal budget do you believe is spent on international assistance programs?” only 9.5% of likely voters correctly answered “less than 1%.”
 The average guess is 12.3% of the federal budget—more than ten times the actual level.
 Most voters, including Republicans and Trump voters, significantly overestimate what the U.S. spends.

 Recent reporting underscores the stakes when life-saving programs lapse: humanitarian gaps can fuel instability, empower bad actors, and create conditions that ultimately cost Americans more.
-Lack of targeted, America First Aid gives rise to terrorism, illegal immigration, and has adverse effects on small, American farms.
+Lack of targeted, America First international assistance gives rise to terrorism, illegal immigration, and has adverse effects on small, American farms.
 In places like Myanmar and along the Thai border, aid shortfalls have coincided with dramatic increases in need and in crime, with desperate people often resorting to violence to feed their families.

 About CAFIA